leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   I still believe declarative approach should be used as much as possible for application views (encourages business process and logic decoupling from the actual view).
-However I also Sound scala template reusable blocks, implicit form field decoration (I was able to modify default field html layout with my twitter-bootstrap based field layout) and view composition extremely powerful and flexible.
+However I also Sound scala template reusable blocks, implicit form field decoration (I was able to modify default field html layout with my twitter bootstrap based field layout) and view composition extremely powerful and flexible.

   At the end of the day I came to conclusion I love Scala Templates engine.
 Of course it's easy to misuse them the